 6. Freeze Dawn Dish Soap to make an ice pack.

-If you need a quick DIY ice pack, simply fill a gallon or quart freezer Ziploc bag with Dawn soap and freeze it.
+If you need a quick DIY ice pack, simply fill a gallon or quart freezer Ziploc or Hefty bag with Dawn soap, and freeze it.
 The soap won’t freeze solid but instead creates a great gel.
-You can refreeze the gel pack numerous times.
+You can re-freeze the gel pack numerous times.

 7. Deep clean your broom by soaking it in a bucket of warm water and Dawn dish soap.

 Brooms are a magnet for dust and germs, so it’s a good idea to periodically deep clean them.
-Add a few drops of Dawn dish soap in a bucket of warm water and soak your broom for an hour.
+Add a few drops of Dawn dish soap in a bucket of warm water, and soak your broom for an hour.
 Rinse and let it dry completely before storing it away.
-And don’t forget the dustpan!
+Don’t forget the dustpan!
 Spray it with disinfectant or use a bleach wipe.

 8. Use peroxide, Dawn dish soap, and baking soda to make a glass stove top sparkle.